- 22 Volumes

 - 100 Gardens

-Sibbaldia is a diamond open access journal which provides an opportunity for horticulturists and others in botanic gardens worldwide to share their expertise in maintaining and managing living collections.
+Sibbaldia is a diamond open access journal that offers horticulturists and botanic garden professionals worldwide a platform to share their expertise in managing and maintaining living plant collections

 Horticulture in botanic gardens is incredibly varied.
 Horticulturists are in the middle of all the activity as guardians and promotors of the main attraction, the plants.
 A huge amount of information and knowledge is amassed by horticulturists over the years because so much of horticulture is based on experience and observation.
 Traditionally communication about growing plants is by word of mouth and shared with close colleagues.
 Historically, gardeners are given vocational, practical training and the knowledge held by those who look after the plants is essential to the future of horticulture and botanic gardens themselves.